Lesson 10: The Right App

 - What kind of computer do they have?

 Transition: Tell students that there are a few code.org friends who are struggling to find the smartphones app that are "just right" for them.
 Ask if they are ready to put their expert skills to use and help their friends.

 "The Right App" Scenarios (15 min)

-Display: Display each scenario from The Right App (see Preparation section).
+Display: Display each scenario from The Right App Scenarios - Slide Deck.
 While displaying a scenario image, read its accompanying script to the class (see below).
 After each scenario, ask students to vote on which app they would choose for their friend, then discuss their reasons why.

 The Right App Scenarios

 Slide 1: Help!
 Daisy the Dragon wants to play with her penguin classmates.
 However, when Daisy talks, her hot breath warms up anyone she is near, and penguins don’t enjoy that AT ALL.
 So Daisy wants an app that can help her with this problem.